Quentin55553/Comment-bot-for-Youtube/README.md

-Program which takes your YouTube playlist's link, and automatically write the comment you have chosen running the script.
+Program that takes the link of your YouTube playlist, and automatically writes the comment you have chosen by running the script below each video in the playlist.